-The M133 is a 4-cylinder petrol engine with turbocharging developed independently by Mercedes-AMG and based on the M270 by Mercedes-Benz.
-All of the components relevant to performance and strength have been newly developed and optimised.
-The high-performance M156 and M157 engines served as technical role models and as a result many of the findings won from them have been integrated into the development of the M133.
-The engine will be used first in the A 45 AMG and as the most powerful series production four cylinder turbo engine with an output of 265 kW and 450 Nm torque will take the pole position in the competition segment.
+The M133 is a 4-cylinder turbocharged petrol engine based on the M270 from Mercedes-Benz, developed independently by Mercedes-AMG.
+All of the components relevant to performance and strength have been newly developed and optimized.
+The high-performance M156 and M157 engines served as technical role models and as a result much of the knowledge gained from them has been integrated into the development of the M133.
+The engine is the most powerful series production four-cylinder passenger car engine in the world.

-The all-aluminium crankcase is manufactured in a cast aluminium process using forming sand cores.
+The all-aluminum crankcase is manufactured in a cast aluminum process using forming sand cores.
 A new two-part water jacket provides for optimum flow through the crankcase.
-Despite a high ignition pressure of up to 140 bar, use of cast iron is unnecessary thanks to the strength-optimised load paths in the crankcase between the cylinder head and the crankshaft bearing cap as well as the closed-deck design.
-The result is a weight to performance ratio which is outstanding for a sports engine.
+Despite a high ignition pressure of up to 140 bar, use of cast iron is unnecessary thanks to the strength-optimiszd load paths in the crankcase between the cylinder head and the main bearing cap as well as the closed-deck design.
+The result is a weight-to-performance ratio which is outstanding for a sports engine.
 Pulsation bores above the bearing blocks connect adjacent crankcase cavities, ensuring that pressure is balanced efficiently and in turn reducing inner pumping losses.
 The NANOSLIDE technology for the coating of the cylinder contact surfaces was adopted from the SLS AMG.

 After being coated, the contact surfaces undergo torque plate honing.
 This means that the mechanical surface treatment is carried out when the barrels are bolted in place.
 This thus eliminates any static distortion caused in the cylinder contact surfaces by tightening the cylinder head bolts.
 A low-friction coating is also applied to the piston rings.
 As a result, frictional losses are reduced, oil consumption is lower and fuel consumption is improved.